 Large-SALE-pop-up-on-a-website

-Because I’ve yet to meet anyone who doesn’t find pop-ups intensely irritating.
-The people I’ve spoken to say they close down every pop-up immediately, often without even reading it.
-And if there are too many pop-ups they’ll leave the site altogether.
+I’ve yet to meet anyone who doesn’t find website pop-ups intensely irritating.
+People I’ve spoken to say they close down every pop-up immediately, often without even reading it.
+And if there are too many they’ll leave the site altogether.

 Like Optimonk, for example.
 In a survey of their users, they discovered an average pop-up conversion rate of 11.09%.
 But this increased to averages of: